wix-incubator/DetoxSync/README.md

 ### Tracked Resources

-#### Delayed Perform Selectors

-This sync resource tracks Objective C selectors scheduled to run in the future, using API such as `-[NSObject performSelector:withObject:afterDelay:]`.
-Such delayed selectors are tracked for run loops that are tracked by the system.

-Once all pending selectors have been called, this sync resource becomes idle.

 #### Dispatch Queues

 This sync resource tracks [dispatch queues](https://developer.apple.com/documentation/dispatch/dispatch_queue?language=objc) and their [work items](https://developer.apple.com/documentation/dispatch/dispatch_work_item?language=objc).
 Once a work item is submitted to a tracked dispatch queue, the sync resource is considered busy.